 If you couldn’t let go at the moment, just continue to feel guilty and suffer.
-There will be a point when you can’t suffer anymore and you would let go your suffering anyway.
+There will be a point when you can’t suffer anymore and you would let go of your suffering anyway.
 Like what Buddha says, “Life is suffering.”
-Some of us have to suffer to be spiritual awakened and enlightened.
+Some of us have to suffer to be spiritually awakened and enlightened.

 6. Learn from your mistake.

 When you hurt someone, rather than dwell on the mistake which you cannot change, why not extract the lessons from your mistake and apply them to the future?